-In our state of the art allergy facility, skin testing is the most common methods used to diagnose allergies.
-We use a combination of prick tests and intradermal tests.
+In our state of the art allergy facility, skin testing is the most common method used to diagnose allergies.
+Our allergists use a combination of prick tests and intradermal tests.
 Prick tests involve placing a small drop of common allergens on the skin with a small plastic applicator that pricks the skin.
 Intradermal tests involve injecting a small amount of allergens into the outer layer of the skin.

-When a patient is allergic to a substance, redness, itching and swelling develop at the test site.
-Allergy skin testing involves minimal discomfort, usually takes about an hour and the results are available before you leave the office.
+When a patient is allergic to a substance, redness, itching and swelling will develop at the test site.
+Allergy skin testing involves minimal discomfort, it usually takes about an hour to complete and the results are available before you leave the office.